 In general, unless your ex-spouse is disabled or is caring for a disabled child then the court will seek to award him or her with spousal maintenance that is the shortest length possible.
-The longer you and your spouse were married, the longer that the spousal maintenance can be paid.
-Marriages of ten to twenty years result in spousal maintenance that lasts for at the most five years.
+The longer you and your spouse married, the more the spousal maintenance can be paid.
+Marriages of ten to twenty years result in spousal maintenance lasting at least five years.
 20 to 30-year marriages can see spousal maintenance extended to last seven years in duration.
 Thirty-year or longer marriages can result in spousal maintenance awards that last for ten years.

 How much money can be paid in spousal maintenance on a monthly basis?